illmade-knight/ai-power-mvp/services-mvp/ingestion/a-paho.md

 We've got a docker image of eclipse mosquito

 recommend how we structure the running of an integration test using mosquito to create the messages

+the reply goes into [paho-integration](3-paho-integration-response.md)

+now we'll move on to fleshing out the [pubsub](b-pubsub.md) part of the service